Non-monetary fair scheduling---a cooperative game theory approach: Introduction

 A different approach is to optimize directly the performance (the utility) of users, rather than just the allocated resources. \cite{journals/eor/KostrevaOW04} proposes an axiomatic characterization of fairness based on multi-objective optimization; \cite{Rzadca2007FairGameTheoreticResource} applies this concept to scheduling in a multi-organizational system.
 Inoie~et~al.~\cite{Inoie04paretoset} proposes a similar approach for load balancing: a fair solution must be Pareto-optimal and the revenues of the players must be proportional to the revenues in Nash equilibrium.

 While distributive fairness might be justified in case of centrally-managed systems (e.g. Amazon EC2 or a single HPC center), in our opinion it is inappropriate for consortia (e.g., PlanetLab or non-commercial scientific systems like Grid5000 or EGEE) in which there is no single ``owner'' and the participating organizations may take actions (e.g. rescheduling jobs on their resources, adding local resources, or isolating into subsystems).
-In case of such systems the shares of the participating organizations should depend both on their workload and on the owned resources; intuitively an organization that contributes many ``useful'' machines should be favored; similarly an organization that has only a few jobs.
+In such systems the shares of the participating organizations should depend both on their workload and on the owned resources; intuitively an organization that contributes many ``useful'' machines should be favored; similarly an organization that has only a few jobs.

-Game theory is an established method for describing outcomes of decisions made by agents.
-If agents may form binding agreements, \emph{cooperative game theory} studies the stability of resulting agreements (coalitions and revenues).
-There are well studied concepts of stability~\cite{RePEc:mtp:titles:0262650401}, like the \emph{core}, the \emph{kernel}, the \emph{nucleolus}, the \emph{stable set} or the \emph{bargaining set}.
-The Shapley value~\cite{shapley_53} characterizes what is a \emph{fair} distribution of the total revenue of the coalition between the participating agents.

-The Shapley value has been used in scheduling theory but all the models we are aware of use the concept of money.
+If agents may form binding agreements, cooperative game theory studies the stability of resulting agreements (coalitions and revenues).
+The Shapley value~\cite{shapley_53}, the established solution concept that characterizes what is a \emph{fair} distribution of the total revenue of the coalition between the participating agents, has been used in scheduling theory.
+However, all the models we are aware of use the concept of money.
 The works of Carroll et at.~\cite{divisibleLoadSchedCoalitionalGames}, Mishra et al.~\cite{costSharingInJobSched}, Mashayekhy and Grosu~\cite{Mashayekhy:2011:MMD:2358951.2359134} and Moulin et al.~\cite{Moulin:2007:SFP:1527888.1527890} describe algorithms and the process of forming the coalitions for scheduling.
 These works assume that each job has a certain \emph{monetary} value for the issuing organization and each organization has its initial monetary budget.